 Link Asset Services provides an on-line and telephone share dealing service to existing shareholders who are not seeking advice on buying or selling.
 This service is available at www.linksharedeal.com or \$\infty\$ 0371 664 0445.
-Calls cost 12p per minute plus your phone company's access charge.
+Calls are charged at the standard geographic rate and will vary by provider.